-The global economy is experiencing historically high rates of inflation and market and economic volatility, resulting from a number of factors, including the war between Russia and Ukraine and supply chain constraints.
+The global economy has recently experienced high rates of inflation and market and economic volatility, resulting from a number of factors, including the war between Russia and Ukraine, the war between Israel and Hamas, and supply chain constraints.
 These conditions have increased our cost for labor, materials, utilities, and other goods and services.
 In addition, the current market conditions have caused volatility in the capital markets, which may increase our cost of capital or prevent us from raising capital if we desire or need to do so and may have adverse impacts on the mechanical and electrical services industry.
-Further, there are market concerns that the United States economy may be in or soon enter a recession.
+Further, there are market concerns that the United States economy could experience a recession.
 As a result, these conditions have, and they or any similar future conditions may continue to have, significant adverse impacts on our business, financial condition and results of operations.